Nemaha County, Kansas

-Nemaha County (standard abbreviation: NM) is a county located in the northeastern part of the U.S. state of Kansas.
+Nemaha County is a county located in the northeastern part of the U.S. state of Kansas.
+Its county seat is Seneca.
 As of the 2020 census, the county population was 10,273.
-The county seat is Seneca.
+The county was named for the Nemaha River.

 History

 Early history

 For many millennia the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Nemaha County was established.

 The first railroad in Nemaha County was built in 1866.

 On May 30, 1879, the "Irving, Kansas Tornado" passed through Nemaha county.
 This tornado measured F4 on the Fujita scale, and had a damage path 800 yd wide and 100 mi long.
 Eighteen people were killed and sixty were injured in this tornado.